Protestant views on contraception: Reformed Christianity (Continental Reformed, Presbyterian, and Congregationalist)

 The Presbyterian Church (USA) supports “full and equal access to contraceptive methods.”
 In a recent resolution endorsing insurance coverage for contraceptives, the church affirmed that “contraceptive services are part of basic health care” and cautioned that “unintended pregnancies lead to higher rates of infant mortality, low birth weight, and maternal morbidity, and threaten the economic viability of families.”

 The United Church of Christ (UCC), a Reformed denomination of the Congregationalist tradition, promotes the distribution of condoms in churches and faith-based educational settings.
 Michael Shuenemeyer, a UCC minister, has stated that “The practice of safer sex is a matter of life and death.
 People of faith make condoms available because we have chosen life so that we and our children may live.”

 Anabaptist Churches

 Mennonites

+Certain Conservative Mennonites, as with certain Beachy Amish Mennonite fellowships, maintain a prohibition against the use of birth control, though natural family planning is permitted.
+Old Colony Mennonites, as with the Old Order Amish, do not officially allow birth control practices.

-Mainline Mennonite denominations, such as the Mennonite Church USA, the General Conference Mennonite Church, and the Conservative Mennonite Conference, have adopted statements indicating approval of modern methods of contraception.
+Mainline Mennonite denominations, such as the Mennonite Church USA, the General Conference Mennonite Church, and the Rosedale Network of Churches, have adopted statements indicating the approval of modern methods of contraception.
 For example, while also teaching and encouraging love and acceptance of children, the Conservative Mennonite Conference maintains, "The prevention of pregnancy when feasible by birth control with pre-fertilization methods is acceptable."
 A study published in 1975 found that only 11% of Mennonites believed use of birth control was "always wrong".
-The Conservative Mennonite Conference, however, does not represent most Conservative Mennonites (many of whom would view the Conservative Mennonite Conference as a mainline body) and as such, certain Conservative Mennonites, as with certain Beachy Amish Mennonite fellowships, maintain a prohibition against the use of birth control, though natural family planning is permitted.
-Old Colony Mennonites, as with the Old Order Amish, do not officially allow birth control practices.